-Katharine laughed lightly.
+Katherine laughed lightly.
 “I know.
 Still I wonder whether I need to worry about keeping up with you all summer or take up chewing my fingernails while you’re gone.
 We’ve never been apart as long as this tour would be.”

 “You don’t think I haven’t thought about that?”
 Emily’s speed crept up and her expression became grim.
-Katharine was about to call out, when her daughter slowed and rejoined her.
+Katherine was about to call out, when her daughter slowed and rejoined her.
 “Sorry, Mom.
 That was kind of short.”

 “No problem.
 At least I know it’s bugging us both.
 Given that, how are you feeling about touring or racing now?”

 “I can’t settle on it quite yet.
 I keep putting off a firm decision.”

 “Want to talk about it?
 I’ve tried to keep out of it, but I can see that you are torn.”